Great Dane

 Family/guard:

 Great Danes are loving, loyal, and patient dogs that form strong bonds with their families.
 Known for their gentle disposition, they are especially good with children and enjoy being around people.
 Though they don't bark much, they are brave and make excellent watchdogs, alerting their owners to any potential threats.
-Great Danes require early socialization and obedience training due to their large size, ensuring they remain manageable as they grow.
+Great Danes require early socialisation and obedience training due to their large size, ensuring they remain manageable as they grow.
 While they tend to be friendly with other pets, especially if raised with them, some may show dog-aggressive tendencies.
 With their loving temperament and steady nature, they thrive in a family environment and are happiest when included in daily activities.

 Training: